xeon123/KCNA-notes/2 Cloud-Native Architecture Fundamentals.md

 #### **Open Source Serverless Options**

 In the cloud-native ecosystem, platforms like **Knative** and **OpenFaaS** provide FaaS functionality on Kubernetes.

-- Knative provides a platform for building, deploying, and managing serverless workloads, while OpenFaaS allows functions to be deployed as services on Kubernetes.
+- Knative provides a **platform for building, deploying, and managing serverless workloads**, while OpenFaaS allows functions to be deployed as services on Kubernetes.
 - Applications can automatically scale pods based on usage.
 - Serverless applications can integrate load balancers and scale from zero based on demand.